apache/pekko-management/docs/src/main/paradox/kubernetes-lease.md

 ### Lease Instances

-* With @extref[Split Brain Resolver](pekko:split-brain-resolver.html#lease) there will be one lease per Akka Cluster
+* With @extref[Split Brain Resolver](pekko:split-brain-resolver.html#lease) there will be one lease per Pekko Cluster
-* With multiple Akka Clusters using SBRs in the same namespace, e.g. multiple Lagom applications, you must ensure different `ActorSystem` names because they all need a separate lease.
+* With multiple Pekko Clusters using SBRs in the same namespace, e.g. multiple Lagom applications, you must ensure different `ActorSystem` names because they all need a separate lease.
 * With Cluster Sharding and Cluster Singleton there will be more leases
     - For @extref:[Cluster Singleton](pekko:typed/cluster-singleton.html#lease) there will be one per singleton.